Installing the RAM (Memory) Modules

 In other words, a motherboard that supports dual-channel DDR will usually have two (or more) RAM banks, each of which will have two slots.
 The banks are usually identified by different color slots.
 So you may have, for example, four slots, two of which are black and two of which are blue.
 The black slots would be one bank, and the blue slots would be the other bank.

 Each bank of RAM must have the same size and speed of RAM in both slots in a dual-channel configuration.
-If the RAM modules are not identical, the system either will default to single channel or it won't work at all, depending on the motherboard and the memory architecture.
+If the RAM modules are not the same size, the system either will default to single-channel mode, will only run the amount of RAM on the smaller stick in dual channel, or will not work at all, depending on the motherboard and the memory architecture.

 Manufacturers and Speeds